Gregor Hrovat: Professional career

 Hrovat signed his first professional basketball deal in 2011 with Helios Domžale.
 In his first year he was loaned to BC Logatec for one season.
-In 2012 he returned to Helios Domžale where he played till 2014.
-He also played 2014 Slovenian All Star Game.
+In 2012, he made a return to Helios Domžale, where he remained until 2014.
+During this period, he also participated in the 2014 Slovenian All-Star Game.

 Union / Petrol Olimpija

-On May 25, 2014, he signed a three-year deal with the Slovenian team Union Olimpija.
+On 25 May 2014 he signed a three-year deal with the Slovenian team Union Olimpija.
 In the years 2014 - 2016 he played Slovenian league, ABA League and the EuroCup.
 In 2016 he signed a new deal extending his contract with Olimpija for additional year.
 In 2016-2017 he became a team captain and led Union Olimpija to victory in Slovenian Cup, averaging 12 points, 6.8 rebounds, 6.5 assists and 4 steals.
 The same year they also became Slovenian League champions after 7 years.
 In 37 games he averaged 12.8 points, 3.8 rebounds, 3.9 assists and 2.2 steals.
 The same year he also played in ABA League, where he averaged 10.8 points, 5.2 rebounds and 4 assists, and in EuroCup, where in 8 games he averaged 9.5 points.
 In his last year with Petrol Olimpija he won the Slovenian Supercup and Slovenian League.
 This was his best season as he averaged 12 points, 3.5 rebounds, 4.7 assists, 1.9 steals in ABA League, and 11.2 points, 2.6 rebounds, 3 assists and 1.7 steals in his first year off playing Champions League.

 Medi Bayreuth

-On July 2, 2018, Hrovat signed a one year deal with German club Medi Bayreuth.
+On 2 July 2018 Hrovat signed a one-year deal with German club Medi Bayreuth.
 He showed great performances in Basketball Bundesliga, such as against SC Rasta Vechta when he scored 17 points, 7 rebounds, 3 assists, 3 steals and a block.
 He also played 14 Champions League games that year, averaging 8.4 points, 2.9 rebounds, 4.1 assists and 1.7 steals in 22 minutes.
 He showed that he is really a versatile player, especially at the games against Beşiktaş and Telekom Baskets Bonn where he scored 13 points and added 5 rebounds, 6 assists and 3 steals in the first game and 16 points, 3 assists and 5 steals in the second.

 Afyon Belediye

-On September 5, 2019, he signed with Afyon Belediye of the Turkish Basketball Super League (BSL).
+On 5 September 2019 he signed with Afyon Belediye of the Turkish Basketball Super League (BSL).
 On March 8, 2020, he played his most efficient match in Turkish Basketball Super League, against Tofaş S.K. where he scored 17 points and added 7 rebounds, 8 assists and 4 steals.
 Hrovat averaged 12.4 points, 4 rebounds and 4.7 assists per game.
 He was the 5th stealer of the Turkish league with 39 steals in 21 games.